 Conclusion: Red Light Therapy is a Safe and Effective Treatment for Bone Health

 Red light therapy treatments have been shown to improve bone health and enhance the healing of bone injuries in numerous clinical and laboratory studies of humans and animals.
 Across a wide range of injuries, light therapy has proven effective at reducing pain and swelling from bone injuries—improving function and movement, and strengthening the bone itself.
-Now red light therapy and Joovv’s full-body devices is being used proactively to strengthen healthy bones and prevent future injuries in clinics and training facilities around the world.
+Now red light therapy is being used proactively to strengthen healthy bones and prevent future injuries in clinics and training facilities around the world.

 Red light therapy is especially appealing for treating bone injuries because the treatments are natural, noninvasive, chemical and drug-free, and without the risks or side effects common to prescription drugs and surgical procedures.